Attorney & Legal Consultant for Protective Mothers

 In 1991, Ms. Rockey moved back home to Charlotte, NC, where she was in private practice, solo and then with her sister, who is also a lawyer.
 While studying for the NC Bar exam, Ms. Rockey had learned that marital rape was still legal in North Carolina, meaning that husbands could not be prosecuted for sexually assaulting their wives if it occurred prior to their separation (and most did).
 Sexual abuse is frequently a type of domestic violence.

-Soon after Ms. Rockey was admitted to the NC Bar, Ms. Rockey started what became a statewide umbrella grassroots organization, ARMR, that was successful in eliminating the marital rape exemption in 1993, after an 18 month exhaustive two-pronged effort.
+Soon after Ms. Rockey was admitted to the NC Bar, in the fall of 1991, Ms. Rockey started what became a statewide umbrella grassroots organization, ARMR, that was successful in eliminating the marital rape exemption in 1993, after an 18 month exhaustive two-pronged effort.
 The first avenue was seeking legislative reform in the NC General Assembly.
 Ms. Rockey co-chaired the statewide non-partisan ARMR organization and chaired the litigation committee.

 In conjunction with what was then the NOW Legal Defense & Education Fund, ARMR at the same time was also preparing a class action lawsuit to challenge the marital rape exemption in court, based on Ms. Rockey’s legal theory that the rape victims could challenge the constitutionality of the exemption on equal protection grounds because, in this situation, prosecutors had no discretion whether or not to prosecute — the exemption was a complete bar to prosecution.
 ARMR let it be known to the General Assembly that should the legislative repeal effort not succeed, ARMR was prepared to literally make it a federal case, as an added incentive for legislators to do the right thing.

 Ms. Rockey and many others testified in the General Assembly.
-She spoke to various groups, like the NC Conference of District Attorneys to get them on board, which was not that easy at a time before there were specialized Domestic Violence prosecution units in North Carolina.
-Ms. Rockey also wrote editorials, was interviewed by various media organizations, and helped get religious communities on board, and get all the women who were in the General Assembly (Democrat and Republican) to support the legislation.
+She spoke to various groups, like the NC Conference of District Attorneys to get them on board, which was not that easy at a time before there were specialized Domestic Violence (“DV”) prosecution units in any law enforcement office or agency in North Carolina.
+Ms. Rockey also wrote editorials, was interviewed by various media organizations, and helped build a broad statewide ARMR coalition.
+Due to her critical Charlotte Observer editorial of the Mecklenburg (Charlotte) District Attorney’s office, prior to the meeting with all head D.A.s above, in which she explained ways to prosecute DV cases, even with an uncooperative (ie, generally scared) victims, the head D.A. invited her to meet with him.
+She brought in religious communities and all the women who were in the General Assembly (Democrat and Republican) to support the legislation.

 The marital rape exemption was based on the “Unity Theory” of British Common Law — when a man and a woman married, they became one legal entity — the man — and the woman ceased to exist legally.
+(The continued use and enforcement, per laws based upon it, of the Common Law in the United States is proof that women have been historically discriminated against and is one reason why they must be deemed worthy under the ERA as a “suspect class” of people by all courts and given the highest “strict scrutiny” review).
 The marital rape exemption was a “logical” extension of the Unity Theory, as a man could not be prosecuted for raping himself.
 It is hard to describe just how difficult it was to get the strong majority male General Assembly to repeal this archaic law.
 In an earlier attempt at repeal, one male NC legislator quipped, “If a man can’t rape his wife, who can he rape?”
 When Ms. Rockey began ARMR, she was told by many people that she could not succeed.
-Seeing the marital rape exemption repealed (NCGS §14-27.34) remains her most impactful accomplishment to date, although she is currently working to top it.
+Seeing the marital rape exemption repealed (NCGS §14-27.34) on July 5th, 1993 [see photo at the bottom of this page] remains her most impactful accomplishment to date, although she is currently working to top it with her work on getting the ERA recognized by the courts and published in the U.S. Constitution as the 28th Amendment.

 A Film about